vincentbernat/pragmatic-debian-packages/README.md

 modules.
 We just download and extract the tarball, override the package version and let this helper do its work.
 The resulting package is almost correct in respect to the Debian policy.

+### etcd

+This package ships etcd, a key-value store written in Go.
+It ships a systemd service unit and an upstart job.
+It doesn't come with a `/etc/default/etcd` that would have been handy to have for more customizations.
+It will make the daemon run as `_etcd`.